carpentries-incubator/julia-novice/_episodes/05-functions.md

 keypoints:
 - "You can think of functions being a collection of methods"
 - "Keep the number of positional arguments low"
-- "Macros transform julia expressions"
+- "Macros transform Julia expressions"
 ---

 ## Working with functions